svt/gradle-yapp-publisher-plugin/README.md

 - Build File (build.gradle.kts etc)
 - Property File (gradle.properties etc)
 - System Environment Variable

 Note: System Environments are always in CAPITAL, i.e YAPP_POM_ARTIFACTID, and so on.

-Note: Configurations are picked up in order: Build File, Property File, System Env.
+Note: Configurations are picked up in this order: Build File, Property File, System Env.
+All locations are checked so theoretically, you can spread out your properties.

 **POM Configuration**